top of page

 2016.06-02 Greens in Relief.jpg

-The best abstract paintings hold their form, colour, materiality, rhythm and expression in an all-over harmonious structure, without one cancelling out the other.
-There also need to be both space and depth – optical depth, without perspective – but not too much of either of these or else the balance of the whole is disturbed.
+The best abstract paintings hold their form, colour, rhythm and materiality in an all-over harmonious structure, without one cancelling out the other.
+They also need both space and depth – optical depth, without perspective – but not too much of either, or else the balance of the whole is disturbed.

-Then when everything comes together, just so, you have the special magic of a great abstract painting.
+When everything comes together, you have the special magic of a great abstract painting which grabs and holds your attention and transports you beyond the mere visual experience.

 Towards Unbroken Night (2).jpg